Indians manager Francona undergoing tests, return unknown

 “That’s not our expectation at this point,” Antonetti said shortly after speaking with Francona.
 “But as I’ve shared and have been pretty consistent, our first priority will always be Tito’s health and well-being and whatever puts him in the best position to be healthy and feel better that will always take priority.
 But that’s not our expectation at this point.”

 Antonetti said Francona has not been admitted to the hospital.
-The Indians open a two-game series at home with the Reds on Wednesday.
+The Indians open a two-game series at home with the Reds on Wednesday before leaving on a road trip to Chicago.

 Francona has been bothered by a stomach issue since spring training opened earlier this year.
 He was forced to miss a couple games because he wasn’t feeling well.